Best Bushcraft Knife: Reviews and Tips [2026 Update]

 CONS

-The ESEE Fixed Blade Knife is a military grade bushcraft knife made of durable carbon steel.
+The ESEE 3MIL Knife is a military-grade bushcraft knife made of durable carbon steel.
 It has a solid fiberglass laminate handle for a perfect grip.

 All this comes with a sharpened glass breaker pommel and a high-quality sheath.
 A great overall bushcraft knife with a smaller blade.